bmschmidt/bookwormBlog/posts/2015-03-24-new-formats.markdown

 > Note: even if you don't care about the infrastructure and code that makes up much of this post, you may want to scroll down for a couple of the interactives: language use by popular directors, and a chart that shows the vocabulary used to describe liberal and conservative faculty members on their teaching evaluations.

 I want to start thinking about how to reconcile two somewhat distinct traditions in Digital Humanities text-oriented projects.^[Obviously I would never say that these are the **only** two traditions in DH, just the two that I myself sometimes feel torn between.
 Bookworm itself occupies a space in a larger ecosystem of DH projects targeted at exploring textual collections like Voyant and Wordseer.]
 One is computationally inclined, shies in the direction of writing articles, performs sometimes elaborate computations, and views reproducible research (where possible) as a matter of sharing code on Github.^[This is a tradition with deep roots in Humanities Computing in literature departments; leading current practitioners are people like Franco Moretti, Matt Jockers, Ted Underwood, and Andrew Piper.]
-The other is more interested in presenting individual artifacts through robust platforms like Omeka for images or resilient sites for displaying TEI archives.^[Again, a few names at random: Sheila Brennan, Sharon Leon, Tom Scheinfeldt, much of the work at the UVA Scholars Lab.]
-The latter rarely tries to make broader arguments about its aggregate sources; the former rarely makes its underlying texts accessible except as a few examples. ^[One notable counterexample is the [DFR topic browser that Andrew Goldstone created as part of his collaboration with Ted Underwood on topic modeling literary scholarship.]](http://agoldst.github.io/dfr-browser/demo/).
+The other is more interested in presenting individual artifacts through robust platforms like Omeka for images or resilient sites for displaying TEI archives.^[Again, a few names at random: Sheila Brennan, Sharon Leon, Tom Scheinfeldt, much of the work at the UVA Scholars Lab, my colleague Julia Flanders.]
+The latter rarely tries to make broader arguments about its aggregate sources; the former rarely makes its underlying texts accessible except as a few examples in its text, relying instead largely on flat charts from R or python.^[One notable counterexample is the [DFR topic browser that Andrew Goldstone created as part of his collaboration with Ted Underwood on topic modeling literary scholarship.](http://agoldst.github.io/dfr-browser/demo/)]

-I am more a member of the former camp--for whom both sustainability and broad accessibility are awkward questions to be dealt with later.
-I've been more interested in the amazing new things we can do with million-document collections.
+I count myself, and my two primary blogs, in the former camp.
+Sustainability and broad accessibility are awkward questions I've put off to deal with later as we rush to do amazing new things we can do with million-document collections.
+Recently I've been pushed more and more in the direction of web-based interactivity; but sustainability has remained off my horizon.

 But the time has come to think through, a little more, how to keep some of these elements around for the long term.
 The big question this platform struggles with is much broader: how can a platform for textual visualization and criticism be: